gurseerat/tabStack/README.md

 # 🔍 AllTab Summary

-**AllTab Summary** is a Chrome extension that opens a side panel and summarizes all open tabs by extracting their titles and meta descriptions.
+**TabStack** is a Chrome extension that opens a side panel and summarizes all open tabs by extracting their titles and meta descriptions.
 It also allows you to selectively save important tabs as "tasks" for later reference.

 ---